Rosalie E. Wahl: The Campaign

-Chief Justice Sheran had offered to reduce her caseload but she did not want to burden the other justices with extra cases.
+Four important factors helped ensure Wahl’s electoral success.
+First, her colleagues supported her, unlike Chief Justice Rose Bird.
+Chief Justice Sandy Keith who joined the court later wrote of her ability to get along with others.
 Justice Sheran observed: "Life taught Wahl to take a punch, and that ability helped her be productive in situations where a less resilient and tolerant person would have fled in frustration.
 She appeared to be as comfortable with senior partners in the Manhattan boardroom at Sullivan & Cromwell as she was in southeastern Minnesota with a group of farm women.
 Her grace in working with those who did not necessarily share her ideals is one of her strongest qualities, and it allowed her to accomplish projects in the face of repeated setbacks."

-Wahl “never expressed frustration or demeaned her colleagues’ viewpoints.
-Once, when she failed to convince the court to adopt her position, she only sighed that ‘my dear friends, the Court might be making a wrong decision.’”
 Judge Peterson, who also faced a challenge, joined forces with Wahl and they campaigned together, allowing them to draw on an existing fund called the Lawyers Committee to Retain Incumbent Justices, already in place from past elections.
 That fund gave them $10,000 as a base for the joint campaign and a chair already in place.

 Second, Wahl actively campaigned and enjoyed widespread support.
-Wahl recounted, "women were very crucial in this campaign because the women in the state knew that if I couldn’t be elected, no governor would appoint a woman, because it would be just throwing an appointment away.
-So they really came together.
-Nieces were writing to their grandmothers."
-Carol Connolly and Bob Oliphant chaired the Citizens Committee to Retain Rosalie Wahl which ultimately raised about $29,000.
-Mary Pruitt, historian of second wave feminism in the Twin Cities, described the Wahl campaign as “the single moment everyone [in a very fractious feminist movement] worked together.”.
-The Citizens Committee organized fundraising events and pulled in allies from the Minnesota Women’s Political Caucus and Minnesota Women lawyers who were nonpartisan, unlike the DFL Feminist Caucus.
-(Judges in Minnesota run in nonpartisan elections with only the designation of incumbent.)
+Wahl recounted, "women were very crucial in this campaign because the women in the state knew that if I couldn’t be elected, no governor would appoint a woman, because it would be just throwing an appointment away."
+Historian Mary Pruitt described the Wahl campaign as “the single moment everyone [in a very fractious feminist movement] worked together.”.
+The Citizens Committee to Retain Rosalie Wahl raised about $29,000 and pulled in allies from the Minnesota Women’s Political Caucus and Minnesota Women lawyers who were nonpartisan.